-As most studies in this systematic review did not include a control group, it is possible that other factors than the antibiotic therapy may have played a role in the decrease in PSA.
-One such factor could be natural fluctuation.
-Theoretically, men who are referred for evaluation when their PSA is at a high point in their natural fluctuation will show regression to the mean in course of time.
+otic therapy may have played a role in the decrease in PSA.
+One such factor could be natural fluctuation.19 Theoretically, men who are referred for evaluation when their PSA is at a high point in their natural fluctuation will show regression to the mean in time.

-In order for antibiotics to have an effect on prostate inflammation, bacterial microorganisms have to play an active role in the inflammation.
+In order for antibiotics to have an effect on prostate inflammation, bacterial micro-organisms have to play an active role in the inflammation.
 Most studies in this systematic review do not report routine cultures of EPS or VB3 urine.
 Karazanashvili et al report 15% positive culture rate.
-Kaygisiz et al found 20% positive cultures.
-Potts et al report 36% positive cultures.
-It could be hypothesized that any effect of antibiotics would be limited to the subgroup of patients with positive cultures.
-However, Potts et al found that positive culture was not a predictor of response to antibiotics.
+10 Kaygisiz et al found 20% positive cultures.
+11 Potts et al report 36% positive cultures.
+15 It could be hypothesized that any effect of antibiotics would be limited to the subgroup of patients with positive cultures; however, Potts et al found that positive culture was not a predictor of response to antibiotics.
+15

-Different types of histological prostatic inflammation have been described and a consensus classification was published in 2001.
-The system grades inflammation by anatomical location (glandular, periglandular or stromal), extent (focal, multifocal or diffuse) and grade (mild, moderate or severe).
+Different types of histological prostatic inflammation have been described, and a consensus classification was published in 2001.20 The system grades inflammation by anatomical location (glandular, periglandular, or stromal), extent (focal, multifocal, or diffuse), and grade (mild, moderate, or severe).
 It remains to be seen whether the proposed classification corresponds with outcome in terms of symptoms or PSA.
-Correlation between positive EPS and histological prostatitis is reported to be fair to poor.
-Whether data of EPS-proven prostatic inflammation and biopsy-proven prostatitis should be combined may therefore be subject of debate.
-Inflammation upon first biopsy reduces the odds of prostate cancer in repeat biopsies, presumably reflecting an elevated PSA as a result of inflammation.
-Only one of the included studies included men based upon biopsy results; therefore the outcome of this review mainly reflects findings in men with EPS-proven prostatitis.
+Correlation between positive EPS and histological prostatitis is reported to be fair to poor.^{11,13} Whether data of EPS-proven prostatic inflammation and biopsy-proven prostatitis should be combined may, therefore, be subject to debate.
+Inflammation upon first biopsy reduces the odds of prostate cancer in repeat biopsies,21 presumably reflecting an elevated PSA as a result of inflammation.
+Only one of the included studies included men based upon biopsy results; therefore, the outcome of this review mainly reflects findings in men with EPS-proven prostatitis.

 Any systematic review is limited by the quality of the available studies.
-The most important limitation is that most studies were retrospective and did not include a control group (i.e. men with type IV prostatitis that were treated with placebo or no treatment).
-Two of the papers found in the initial search were excluded as they were published as conference abstracts only.
+The most important limitation is that most studies were retrospective and did not include a control group (i.e., men with type IV prostatitis that were treated with placebo or no treatment).
+Two of the papers found in the initial search were excluded, as they were published as conference abstracts only.
 The quality of abstracts cannot be assessed in the same way as that of full publications.
-Many abstracts do not progress to full publications; in the studies that are published there may /be substantial abstract-to-publication discordance in data.
+Many abstracts do not progress to full publications; in the studies that are published, there may be substantial abstract-to-publication discordance in data.22

 Publication bias, if present in this review, is likely to favour studies that show a positive effect of antibiotics on PSA.
-This could be the reason why most cohort studies report substantially higher rates of PSA normalisation than the randomized trials.
+This could be the reason why most cohort studies report substantially higher rates of PSA normalization than the randomized trials.
 A search of the International Clinical Trials Registry Platform revealed no non-published studies that met the inclusion criteria and thus no further evidence of publication bias.
-A formal assessment by means of funnel plot was deemed inappropriate because of too few studies.
+A formal assessment by means of funnel plot was deemed inappropriate because of too few studies.7